 Babel means “confusion”.
 The “Other” was born when the Tower of Babel was destroyed, when different languages were created, and people had to “translate” his/her thoughts to co-habit the same territory.

-The installation is made of hand-cut rubber shaping a net of 70 different characters of different languages.
-The haggadic assumption that there are seventy nations and languages in the world is based upon the ethnological note, where seventy grandsons of Noah are enumerated, each of whom became the ancestor of a nation.
+Taking note of these concepts, I created an installation made of hand-cut rubber shaping a net of 70 different characters of different languages.
+There is an interpretation of the bible that there were seventy nations and languages first created in the world.
+This assumption is based upon the ethnological note, where seventy grandsons of Noah are enumerated, each of whom became the ancestor of a nation.

 The visitor is able to walk around and inside the installation.